Configure compute for jobs

 Delta Live Tables pipeline compute

 You configure compute settings for Delta Live Tables pipelines during pipeline configuration.
-See Configure your compute settings. nn Databricks manages compute resources for serverless Delta Live Tables pipelines.
-See Create fully managed pipelines using Delta Live Tables with serverless compute.
+See Configure compute for a Delta Live Tables pipeline. nn Databricks manages compute resources for serverless Delta Live Tables pipelines.
+See Configure a serverless Delta Live Tables pipeline.

 All-purpose compute